cross-domain scientific analogies

 Dubova*, M., Strittmatter*, Y., Musslick, S. (in preparation).
 Evaluation of Mixture Experimentation Strategies for Equation Discovery.

 Dubova, M., Sloman, S. J., Andrew, B., Nassar, M. R., Musslick, S. (in press).
-Explore your experimental designs and theories before you exploit them! (commentary on Almaatouq et al., in press).
+Explore your experimental designs and theories before you exploit them! (commentary on Almaatouq et al.) Behavioral and Brain Sciences.

 Collaborator: Rob Goldstone